I’m not just an old lady

 A Q&A with acclaimed author Hilma Wolitzer, still writing at 94, after publishing 15 books

-This is one in a series of Q&As with [b]old women, about their writing and their life. - Debbie
+This is one in a series of Q&As with [b]old women, about their writing and their life.
+These popular posts generally go behind the paywall after 30 days. - Debbie

 “I’m not just an old lady.
 I contain multitudes–all the stages of my life, all the ages I’ve ever been.” - Hilma Wolitzer